Dutch Oven Butternut Squash and Apple Soup

 To bring this all together we will add the prepared squash and broth.
-Mix well and use an immersion blender to get the creamy, smooth texture Butternut Squash soup is known for.
+Mix well and use an immersion blender (affiliate link) to get the creamy, smooth texture Butternut Squash soup is known for.

 At this point, you can store it to enjoy later or even can it to preserve for during the winter months.
 This recipe makes just over a quart of prepared soup.
 Leaving you enough to have a bowl now, plus a full quart canned for those winter months that scream for a hearty soup.

 Note: The final step in this soup is to add cream.
 If you are going to can this soup, you’ll want to omit the heavy cream until you’re ready to serve.
 Then during the heating process prior to serving, you’ll add in the heavy cream.
 This gives a beautiful, silky texture to the soup.

 Tips for Cooking Butternut Squash